 Residential Life Policies

-3. Assignment Information.
+- Assignment Information.
 Assignments for first-year students are made based on information requested prior to enrollment.
 Each spring, upperclass students choose housing for the next year by participating in the housing lottery.
 The lottery is run by the Residential Life staff.
 Lottery information is distributed immediately following spring vacation.
-Students returning for second semester, including those returning from off-campus study, are assigned via an open rooms/proxy process.
-For more information, contact the Director of Housing Operations in the Office of Residential Life.
+Students returning for second semester, including those returning from off-campus study, are assigned via an open rooms process.
+All assignments are made at the room/suite/apartment level, students select their individual bedrooms when applicable.
+For more information, contact the Director of Residential and Housing Operations in the Office of Residential Life.

-4. Right to Assign.
-The Director of Residential Life reserves the right to assign any vacancy in College-owned housing at any time, and/or to reassign any student at any time.
+- Right to Assign.
+The Director of Residential and Student Life reserves the right to assign any vacancy in College-owned housing at any time, and/or to reassign any student at any time.

-7. Opening Day.
+- Opening Day.
 All students must arrive no earlier than the scheduled opening day for fall and spring semesters.
 Early arrivals are not permitted.
-For more information, contact the Director of Housing Operations in the Office of Residential Life.
+For more information, contact the Director of Residential and Housing Operations in the Office of Residential Life.

-9. Room Lockout Policy.
+- Room Lockout Policy.
 Students are expected to carry their OneCard with them at all times and are expected to keep their rooms locked.
-If a student locks themselves out of their room, they are to follow these steps to gain access to their room:
+If a student locks themselves out of their room, they are to follow these steps to gain access to their room.